-Leaving education off your resume might sound like a dumb idea at first, but there are some instances when excluding education from a resume is optimal.
+Leaving education off your resume might sound like a dumb idea at first.

 Sounds crazy, right?

 Yet, there are rare instances when leaving education off your resume is the best technique for securing more viable job opportunities.

 Ideally, education is intended to benefit your overall job search and career goals.
 Yet, there are certain instances when education can be a hindrance.

 For example, maybe you have too much, too little, or it’s the wrong kind. =]